moul/go-agent/docs/events.md

 The event system provides :

-- subscription to a topic by listener provides
+- subscription to a topic by listener providers
 - dispatching any kind of data to subscribers, with synchronous flow and defined order, accumulating event changes by all subscribers
 - ability for synchronous subscribers to terminate dispatching